galmeida9/Software-Architecture-20-21/as-report.md

 The major issue found was if someone exited the quiz, for example if the browser crashed, there was no way to reenter it.

-### 3.1 Architecture

-![Availability Architecture](report-resources/availability-architecture.png)

-### 3.2 Scenarios
+### 3.1 Scenarios
 A student initiates a quiz and answers to any number of questions (excluding the last one) and closes the browser.
 The Quizzes Tutor preserves the answers and the student can still answer the rest of the quiz if it is on time.
 When the student returns to the quiz, the Quizzes Tutor gets the quiz with the answers already done with 200 milliseconds.

+### 3.2 Architecture

+![Availability Architecture](report-resources/availability-architecture.png)

+To address this situation each time a user goes to the next question, we save it in the *Submit Answer* micro service as a "*final answer*", in other words, as the final answer of the student to a give question, so if it exits the quiz because he misclicked or his browser crashed, if he tries to reenter the quiz, from his final answers we can reconstruct where he left on the quiz, leaving him exactly where he left.
+To achieve this the **rollback** tactic was used.

 ### 3.3 Tests
 In these tests, 10% of the students exit the quiz, and return to it.